 Nana Akufo-Addo is inaugurated president of Ghana on Saturday 7 January, after his victory in the 7 December election against outgoing head of state John Dramani Mahama, with 53% of the vote.

-The electoral victory of Mr. Akufo-Addo and the peaceful transition of
+The electoral victory of Mr. Akufo-Addo and the peaceful

 power reinforced the image of Ghana, perceived as a model of stability